-The now-dilapidated Trans-Allegheny Lunatic Asylum is a real place, that was once home to hundreds of women clawing in anguish at the stone walls, victims of cruel husbands and a fictitious disease called hysteria.
-In The New People, it is home to one woman who’s diagnosed herself, who claws at the walls in the hopes of making it as real in 2012 as it was in 1890.
+The now-dilapidated Trans-Allegheny Lunatic Asylum is a real place that was once home to hundreds of women clawing in anguish at the stone walls, victims of cruel husbands and a fictitious disease called hysteria.
+In The New People, it is the epicenter of a mysterious new disorder called “Nostalgic Psychosis”.

 I am currently seeking representation.
 For more information or a full manuscript, please contact me here.